ZandBraxton/100-days-of-code/log.md

 **Today's Progress**: Worked on todo list

 **Thoughts:** Added edit project functions, added notes function, made the app logic flow nicer

+### Day 66: August 26, 2021

+**Today's Progress**: Worked on todo list

+**Thoughts:** Started on CSS finally.
+Gave some icons to the main projects, then spent hours struggling with making dynamic dropdowns and absolute positioning.
+However, I think I understood at the very end what I need to do